brennanhilton/RNAseqCovarImpute/README.md

 # Introduction

+The RNAseqCovarImpute package makes linear model analysis for RNA-seq read counts compatible with multiple imputation of missing covariates.
+Relying on the Bioconductor `limma` package, RNAseqCovarImpute is included in Bioconductor as an extension of the [variance modeling at the observational level (voom) method](https://doi.org/10.1186/gb-2014-15-2-r29) which can be applied in circumstances with missing covariate data.

 Missing data is a common problem in observational studies, as modeling techniques such as linear regression cannot be fit to data with missing points.
 Missing data is frequently handled using complete case analyses